Liberated From Brainwashing

 I find it hard to pick the biggest of all those lies to elaborate on, but let's take our aging for an example.
 The modern medical scientists are scratching behind ear in confusion over the evidence suggesting that our bodies should hardly age at all.

 And once when your practice has become a profitable "business", how do you do your advertising for your services?
-Remember the Number One rule of advertisement---accentuate the "need", a "lack", even a "danger", and present yourself as the solution.
+Remember the Number One rule of advertisement -- accentuate the "need", a "lack", even a "danger", and then present yourself as the solution.
 Ask any politician about this Rule, but don't expect an answer, because he is another in the club of the brainwashers.

-So, that's the explanation I see as true behind our aging and sicknesses---our buying the idea about our fragile body constitution.
+So, that's the explanation I see as true behind our aging and sicknesses -- our buying the idea about our fragile body constitution.
 In recent years science has been after so called "god-gene" in our genome.
-I believe it exists, and when activated---by our advantage of consciousness over animals---it directs the body towards a robust health and an enviable longevity.
+I believe it exists, and when activated -- by our advantage of consciousness over animals -- it activates our genome towards a robust health and an enviable longevity.

 If you don't believe me, think of those smokers and drinkers who outlived those health-nuts who are living by the book.
 Isn't something spooky at work there?
-How about re-thinking about our real level of vitality available---when we de-hypnotize ourselves from the medical indoctrination?
+How about re-thinking about our real level of vitality available -- when we de-hypnotize ourselves from the medical/pharmaceutical indoctrination?

-Then, as we get accustomed to what we have, be it even riches or fame, it becomes a habit, something we are taking for granted---and then we face that brute reality that nothing of that is making us any happier.
+Then, as we get accustomed to what we have, be it even riches or fame, it becomes a habit, something we start taking for granted -- and then we face that brute reality that nothing of that is making us any happier.
 As a matter of fact, we may go nostalgic about those times when everything used to be just a dream.

 People confuse happiness with excitement.
 If excitement was equal to happiness, then a depressed dude would find his happiness by getting laid.
 People seek all kinds of excitements to "find happiness", because that's what the cultural indoctrination is telling them to do.

 It's not easy to snap out of materialistic indoctrination.
-If it was, this world would look so different.
+If it were, this whole world would look so different.
+Without greed, without suggestive manipulation, arrogance, deceit.

 Re-Thinking about Love